zturtleman/3dengines/trunk/ 3dengines/ioquake3/MAIN-README.txt

 I need it in order to be able to move over the changes that I had previously done to the Evolution engine.

+When building the source code.
+Make sure to build in Release!

+The ioquake3.exe and dll's will be copied to /ioquake3/engine/release with all of the additional compiled libraries and such in /release/output to make this easier.

 Current Changelog:
 -----------------------------------------------